enn-y/COMP2042_CW_hcycl5/README.md

 		- State, contains methods to control save, read, load, checkgame methods
 	- Controller
 		- ButtonController, contains the logic for the buttons
-		- KeyboardController, contains the logic for the keyboard keys used in the game
+		- KeyboardController, contains the logic for the keyboard keys used in the game, uses eventhandler
 - Applied design patterns to relevant classes
-	- Block Factory
+	- Block Factory - Factory Design Pattern
-	- Ball Factory
+	- Ball Factory - Factory Design Pattern
-	- Added Singleton to Player Class
+	- Added Singleton to Player Class - Singleton Design Pattern
-- Added meaningful JUnit tests
+- Added meaningful JUnit tests, sufficient number of JUnit tests to test methods and classes of the game
 	- ButtonControllerTest
 	- KeyboardControllerTest
 	- BallFactoryTest